getappmap/appmap-js/docs/reference/appmap-ruby.md

 require 'appmap'
 ```

-Of course, if instrumentation is disabled in this way, then no AppMaps will be recorded.
+Of course, if instrumentation is disabled in this way, then no AppMap Data will be recorded.

 ## Advanced runtime options